ivy-llc/ivy/docs/overview/deep_dive/ivy_frontends_tests.rst

 -----------------------

 Before you begin writing a frontend test, make sure you are placing it in the correct location.
-See the 'Where to place a frontend function' sub-section of the frontend APIs `open task`_ for more details.
+See the :ref:`/overview/contributing/open_tasks:Where to place a frontend function` sub-section of the frontend APIs `open task`_ for more details.

 ivy.tan()
 ^^^^^^^^^